Labrang Tashikyil 2015 - 16 USA Tour

 In Tibet, the creation and celebration of art is integrated with Buddhism.
 It is difficult to separate them.
 However, the monks will provide hands-on workshops so that participants can enjoy the artforms and learn their significance by creating items themselves.

 The workshops can be geared to persons of all ages: age four to adulthood.
-However, since often the little ones enjoy the workshops the most, during the workshop, we will have the monks perform a traditional yak dance to entertain the children
+However, since often the little ones enjoy the workshops the most, during the workshop we will have the monks perform a traditional yak dance to entertain the children

 Instead of sculpting with butter as is done in Tibet, participants will use play doh.
-They can teach participants how to make flowers, the conch shell, and jewels
+They can teach participants how to make flowers, the conch shell, and jewels.

 Butter Sculptures at Monlam Festival

-Butter sculptures are displayed in many different ways; typically, they are made on a paddle, as free standing sculptures, or a decoration on tsampa cones called tormas.
+Butter sculptures are displayed in many different ways; typically, they are made on a paddle, as free standing sculptures, or as a decoration on tsampa cones called tormas.
 They are usually made in the form of flowers, "metog," or traditional symbols such as the 8 auspicious signs.